 The costs of a medical aid that we would normally give on loan are in that case reimbursed per calendar year.
 In that case, we will reimburse a maximum of 75% of the costs.
 The reimbursement is in proportion to the number of days you are entitled to that care and actually have the medical aid at your disposal in that calendar year.
-Contracted care providers are listed at www.hollandzorg.com/careprovider.
+Contracted care providers are listed at hollandzorg.z-zoeker.nl.